ceejbot/monitoring-budget/slides.md

 # [fit] __Twitter__ told us
 # [fit] when we were down

-^ ulp
+^ The state of our monitoring when I started was not great.

 ---

 ![fit](images/reevaluates-life-decisions.gif)

-^ This was obviously no good, and I had to fix it.
+^ This was obviously intolerable, and I had to fix it.
 I'm an engineer, not an ops person, so I had to learn how to do this.
+I'm going to tell you what I learned.
+Serverless is nonsense, as we all know, so you have a service somewhere.

 ---